Blog posts that rank on Google are blog posts that get to the point quickly and answer the searcher’s query.

 Finally I look at KWFinder’s SERPChecker (right side panel) to see the websites that rank on Page #1 for that keyword and what their Domain Authority (DA) is.

 If the DA of all websites on Page #1 for that keyword is 50 and above, I won’t even attempt to rank for that keyword.

 But if I see one or two websites with a DA in the low 30s (or in the 20s – even better) I’ll go for it!

-This is easily the most important element in how to write blog posts - online research.
+This is another important step in how to write blog posts that rank on Google.

 When I research blog posts I have one key concept at the top of my mind: topical authority.

 It means that I want to write a blog post that covers every major topic that is covered by the top 5 web pages that rank on Google for that keyword.

 That way, my article is going to have more topical authority than any other article on that topic.
 And that means I’ll have a very good chance of ranking on Page #1.

 - Step One – Go to Google and type in your exact keyword